 Your customers are everywhere.
 Be it emails, chats, social channels, emails, or web apps.
 So, make sure that it is really easy for the customers to reach out to your support team from all these channels.

 Then, automate the process of gathering customer feedback at all the touchpoints across the customer journey on all the channels.
-And ensure that all the feedback is gathered at one place for analysis and is shared with the relevant teams in time.
+And ensure that all the feedback is gathered in one place for analysis and is shared with the relevant teams in time.

 2. Set up or update the internal processes to address customer complaints across the customer journey.

 Most businesses deal with detractors in a very reactionary manner and take decisions on a case-to-case basis rather than setting a process around it.
 Let’s take the aggregator scenario shared above.
-In a traditional setting, most businesses would expect their call center team to deal with irate customers and handle their complaints, and document them for future training purposes.
+In a traditional setting, most businesses would expect their call center team to deal with irate customers and handle their complaints and document them for future training purposes.
 But this is not the solution!

-If a business keeps taking reactionary measures, it may not have enough time to make relevant changes in the complaint handling process.
+If a business keeps taking reactionary measures, it may not have enough time to make relevant changes in the complaint-handling process.
 Instead, with a small assessment of its customer journey, an organization can identify the likelihood of

 - receiving complaints across multiple channels,